fe-moldark/wesleykent-website/raspberrypi.markdown

 <img src="/assets/rpi/dash2test.jpg" alt=""> | <img src="/assets/rpi/dash3test.jpg" alt="">
 <br><br>

 I've since updated this design to "Version 3.0", and you can read all about it [here](/raspberrypi/dashcam/).
 The case is now 3d printed, you have control over the IR lights, and I ended up rewriting parts of the script as well for a variety of functions.
-It now looks like:
+It now looks like the following:<br>
 <center>
   <img width="1200" src="/assets/dashcam/dash_git2.png">
 </center>